dislersd/quizzme/README.md

 # Quizme

-This is a quiz app built with React and Typescript
+A quiz app built with React and Typescript.
+Data is fetched from https://opentdb.com

-Fetching quiz data from [opentdb.com](https://opentdb.com/)

-This app fetches quiz questions with `amount` and `difficulty` parameters specified, stores the questions in an array which is set to state, and then for each question displays possible answers a user to choose from.
+> This app fetches quiz questions with `amount` and `difficulty` parameters specified, stores the questions in an array which is set to state, and then for each question displays possible answers a user to choose from.
 When a user clicks a possible answer the app will show if you are correct or incorrect and updates the score as needed.

 Fetching data with the `fetchQuizQuestions` function found in [FetchAPI.ts](https://github.com/dislersd/quizme/blob/master/src/API.ts)